mawds/library-shell/_episodes/04-scipt.md

 > ## Script Reading Comprehension
 >
-> For this question, consider the `data-shell/molecules` directory once again.
+> For this question, consider the `authors` directory once again.
-> This contains a number of `.pdb` files.
+> This contains a number of `.txt` files.
 > Explain what a script called `example.sh` would do when run as
-> `bash example.sh *.pdb` if it contained the following lines:
+> `bash example.sh *.txt` if it contained the following lines:
 >
 > ~~~
 > # Script 1